viamrobotics/docs/docs/registry/_index.md

 ## Create your own modules

-If none of the existing modular resources in the Viam registry support your use case, you can create your own modules with your own modular resources:
+If none of the existing modular resources in the Viam registry support your use case, you can create your own modules to provide your own modular resources:

 - **Implement a custom component**: Write a driver for an unsupported {{< glossary_tooltip term_id="component" text="component" >}} by implementing the corresponding component API.